 Emphasis in Accounting

-The accounting Ph.D. program in the Smeal College of Business at Penn State is one of the top accounting Ph.D. programs in the country, and is designed to help prepare you for a successful and productive career as a faculty member.
-Our goal is to always be counted with the very best accounting Ph.D. programs in the U.S. through a clear and strong commitment to the development of outstanding research and teaching skills.
-While the preparation is rigorous, our students enjoy the benefits of a highly supportive atmosphere in the program.
-Our Ph.D. students make a commitment that is consistent with our goals of pursuing excellence in doctoral study, and are rewarded with the opportunity to obtain challenging faculty positions at quality institutions.
-Recent placements of our graduates include Harvard, Minnesota, MIT, North Carolina (Chapel Hill), Pennsylvania (Wharton), and Stanford.
+The Accounting Ph.D.
+Program bases its excellence on a clear and strong commitment to the development of outstanding research and teaching skills.
+While the preparation is rigorous, you will enjoy the benefits of a highly supportive atmosphere.
+Accounting Ph.D. students make a commitment that is consistent with our goals of pursuing excellence in doctoral study, and are rewarded with the opportunity to compete for challenging faculty positions at quality institutions.

-You will take several Ph.D. research seminars in accounting, and seminars in economics, finance, and other disciplines to support your chosen area of interest.
-The seminars in accounting are designed to help you build a framework of research issues that are of interest in financial and managerial accounting, auditing, and taxation.
-The accounting seminars will also help you learn which research methods can be used to address the issues, and the strengths and weaknesses of each approach.
-In addition to the accounting research seminars, the department has a weekly research colloquium at which researchers from the top universities in the country present their research papers.
+You will take several Ph.D. research seminars in accounting, as well as seminars in economics, finance, and other disciplines to support your chosen area of interest.
+Through a series of accounting research seminars, you will learn to build a framework of strategies to address research issues in financial and managerial accounting, auditing, and taxation.
+The seminars teach you which research methods can be used to address these issues, and the strengths and weaknesses of each approach.
+Additionally, the department has a weekly research colloquium at which researchers from the top universities in the country present their research papers.

 Professor Karl Muller